Clade: Age

 The age of a clade can be described based on two different reference points, crown age and stem age.
 The crown age of a clade refers to the age of the most recent common ancestor of all of the species in the clade.
 The stem age of a clade refers to the time that the ancestral lineage of the clade diverged from its sister clade.
 A clade's stem age is either the same as or older than its crown age.
-Note that ages of clades cannot be directly observed.
+Ages of clades cannot be directly observed.
 They are inferred, either from stratigraphy of fossils, or from molecular clock estimates.

 Viruses

 Viruses, and particularly RNA viruses form clades.
 These are useful in tracking the spread of viral infections.
 HIV, for example, has clades called subtypes, which vary in geographical prevalence.
-HIV subtype (clade) B, for example is predominate in Europe, the Americas and Japan, whereas subtype A is more common in east Africa.
+HIV subtype (clade) B, for example is predominant in Europe, the Americas and Japan, whereas subtype A is more common in east Africa.